bptlab/fCM-design-support/README.md

 npm run serve
 ```

-The visualizer is then served to `http://localhost:9024`.
+The modeler is then served to `http://localhost:9024`.

 When developing, the following can be run to automatically re-bundle on changes:
 ```shell